 Deborah Conlon - firstname.lastname@example.org

-Deborah Conlon has been involved in Development Perspectives since 2010.
-Her current role includes managing all aspect of Development Perspectives Public Engagement.
+Deborah Conlon manages Development Perspectives and Saolta's Public Engagement.
 Deborah has BA in Design from DIT and a post-graduate certificate from DKIT in Digital Marketing and Digital Media Management.
+She's passionate about encouraging conversation on social justice issues and learning from others.
 Outside of her work in Development Perspectives she is chairperson of the Dundalk BIDs.
-She loves being involved in creative projects, hot chocolate, reading and board games.
+She loves being creative, hot chocolate, reading and board games.

 Nick Doran - email@example.com